Artistic Family Photos: From Happy Snap to Meaningful Art

 • Meaning and Metaphor

-If you fail to consider most of these the resulting image will likely disappoint, at some level, you and your wider audience.
+If you fail to consider the above examples the image that results will likely disappoint both you and your wider audience.

-But if the image lacks meaning, either in your eyes or those of the viewer, then it will remain a snapshot.
+If the image lacks meaning, either in your eyes or those of the viewer, then it will likely remain a snapshot.

-Ultimately it’s for you to decide whether you like these photos or not, and whether you’d describe them as holiday snaps or something more.
+Ultimately, it’s for you to decide whether or not you like the photos in this post and whether you’d describe them as holiday snaps or something more.

-However, a well crafted and meaning rich image will likely connect with a greater audience, beyond the immediate family and friends of the subject depicted.
+However, it’s important to recognize that a well crafted and meaning rich image will likely connect with a greater audience, beyond the immediate family and friends of the subject depicted.

 Glenn Guy, Travel Photography Guru